 When will my yard / site be cleaned up?

-There are a number of variables that can effect a job’s complexity and how long it takes to complete.
+There are a number of variables that can affect a job’s complexity and how long it takes to complete.
 In most cases, clean-up will be done the day after the cutting portion of your job is complete.
-When we provide your estimate, and as a job progresses, we will keep you informed of when you can expect cleanup to happen.
+When we provide your estimate, and as a job progresses, we will keep you informed of when you can expect clean-up to happen.

 What role does insurance play in hiring a tree service company?

 Tree care is a dangerous profession, both in terms of personal injury and property damage.
 If a tree care company cannot product a current, adequate insurance certificate for you, there is a chance you could be held liable for property damage or personal injury that occurs on your property.
 Kildonan Tree Service is fully insured by the Workers Compensation Board of Manitoba and has full third-party liability coverage.
 We welcome you to ask any questions you may have about our insurance and are pleased to provide documentation upon request.

 How much does it cost to prune or remove a tree?

 Each tree and situation is unique.
 The main factors we evaluate when determining cost are: